w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students to outline the different types of navigational methods that exist and provide examples for each.
-Assess how students understand and communicate those different types of navigational methods for websites, documents, and applications.
+* Short Answer Questions &mdash; Ask students to outline the different types of navigational methods that exist and to provide examples for each.
+Assess how students understand and communicate the different types of navigational methods for websites, documents, and applications.
-* Practical &mdash; Give students an interface with excessive use of navigational components and ask them to determine which of these navigational components are necessary and which should be removed.
-Assess how students select navigational components to avoid distraction and unnecessary noise.
+* Practical &mdash; Give students an interface with excessive use of navigational components and ask them to determine which are necessary and which should be removed.
+Assess how students select navigational components that minimize distractions and unnecessary noise.
 * Portfolio &mdash; Have students design the navigation menu and other navigational components for a website.
 Assess how students understand accessibility features of navigation across websites and applications.

 ## Teaching Resources